Bazrahimi/readme-generator/README.md

 ## Contributing
-This project has been developed by Baz Rahimi.
+This project has been developed by Baz rahimi.

 **We welcome contributions from the community!** If you would like to contribute to this project, please follow these guidelines:

-    - Fork the repository and create your branch from the main branch.
+1. Fork the repository and create your branch from the main branch.
-    - Make your changes and ensure that the code follows the project's coding style and conventions.
+2. Make your changes and ensure that the code follows the project's coding style and conventions.
-    - Test your changes to ensure they work as expected.
+3. Test your changes to ensure they work as expected.
-    - Submit a pull request with a detailed description of your changes and their purpose.
+4. Submit a pull request with a detailed description of your changes and their purpose.
-    - After reviewing your pull request, we'll merge it if everything looks good!
+5. After reviewing your pull request, we'll merge it if everything looks good!

 Thank you for contributing to our project!

 ## Test